Texas Ranger Division: History

-1919 Canales Investigation
+1919 Canales investigation

 On January 31, 1919, the Joint Committee of the Senate and the House convened at the state capitol in Austin, Texas, to begin an investigation of the Texas Rangers.
 The investigation was prompted by José Tomás Canales, a state representative from Brownsville, Texas.
 Canales filed 19 charges against the Texas Rangers and declared a state of emergency as a result of the violent policing practices that he alleged were routinely used by the state force against Mexican Americans and Mexican nationals living along the US-Mexico border.
+The final report acknowledged that there had been misconduct, recommended the force be reconstructed and reduced in size, and that certain policies be enacted to govern Ranger activity.
+Canales felt that while the outcome was not ideal, the effort was a success, because the public was now aware of the Rangers activities.
 Canales also introduced a piece of legislation, House Bill 5, which proposed reorganizing the Texas Rangers and increasing the minimum qualifications and pay.

 From January 31 to February 13, 1919, the committee heard testimony from people across the state, including victims of state violence, witnesses or surviving relatives, and members of the Texas Rangers.
 The Texas State Library and Archives Commission has preserved the full transcript of the investigation, which consists of over 1600 pages of testimony and evidence.

 The testimony revealed many issues within the Texas Rangers and highlighted several high-profile cases of abuse.
 For example, in January 1918, a group consisting of Texas Rangers belonging to Company B and four local ranchers executed 15 innocent Mexican men and boys in Porvenir, a small community in West Texas.
 In the aftermath, Texas Ranger Captain James Monroe Fox falsified official reports to Adjutant General James Harley to claim that the Porvenir residents had fired on the group of Rangers.
 Fox would later amend his statements and ultimately resigned under pressure in 1918.
 However, other Texas Rangers involved in the massacre remained on the force.

-Another incident that came to light during the 1919 Investigation was the murder of Toribio Rodriguez, a Brownsville police officer, in December of 1912.
+Another incident that came to light during the 1919 Investigation was the murder of Toribio Rodriguez, a Brownsville police officer, in December 1912.
 Rodriguez encountered a group of Texas Rangers and county law enforcement traveling in a hack with no lights.
 After Rodriguez asked the men to light the lamps on the hack, they began shooting at him.
 He returned home with a minor wound.
 However, the group of men went to Rodriguez's house, shot him in the back, and took him to the jail.
 Rodriguez died a few days later on November 14, 1912.
 At the time of the investigation, at least one of the Rangers involved, Captain John J. Sanders, was still active on the force.

 Both particularly egregious cases offered a small sample of the many accounts of abuse that appear throughout the transcript.
 Witnesses also testified that violence by Texas Rangers extended beyond the US-Mexico border region and that other racial groups, and particularly African Americans, were subject to harassment and violence from the state agents.